Diagnosing Colorectal Cancer

-Screening guidelines recommend testing starting at age 50 for men and women at average risk and at age 45 for African Americans.
+Screening guidelines recommend testing starting at age 45 for men and women at average risk.
 Routine screening can help detect colorectal cancer early or help prevent it altogether.

 In many cases, colon polyps and early cancers may not cause any symptoms.
 When signs and symptoms of colorectal cancer do occur, they may include rectal bleeding or blood in the stool; a change in bowel habits, such as diarrhea or constipation; or narrow or thin stools.
 You might also experience unexplained fatigue, anemia, or weight loss.